-- They are in good academic standing (i.e., not on probation or dismissed from the institution from which they are transferring).
-The minimum cumulative grade point average (CGPA) required by AUS depends on the institution from which the applicants are transferring.
-Please contact the Office of Enrollment Management/Undergraduate Admissions for specific CGPA requirements. - They are transferring from recognized and accredited institutions of higher education offering learning experiences equivalent to those offered at AUS and have successfully completed one or more semesters at their institutions. - Prior to their admission to the institutions from which they are transferring, they met the AUS requirements for admission. - 4.
+- 1. They are in good academic standing (i.e., not on probation or dismissed from the institution from which they are transferring). - 2.
+They achieve a minimum cumulative grade point average (CGPA) as required by AUS for the type of institution from which they are transferring. - 3.
+They are transferring from recognized and accredited institutions of higher education offering learning experiences equivalent to those offered at AUS and have successfully completed one or more semesters at their institutions. - Prior to their admission to the institutions from which they are transferring, they met the AUS requirements for admission. - 5.
 They meet the English language proficiency requirements of AUS.
-TOEFL may not be required for students studying at a four-year university in North America where English is the medium of instruction. - 5.
-They submit official transcripts of their high school and college/ university records along with the syllabi for and descriptions of courses they seek to transfer.
+TOEFL may not be required for students studying at a four-year university in North America where English is the medium of instruction. - They submit official transcripts of their high school and college/university records along with the syllabi for and descriptions of courses they seek to transfer.

-Pre-entry Requirements for Transfer Students
+Pre-entry Requirements for

+Transfer Students